Clark Laidlaw

-Clark Laidlaw (born 16 July 1977) is currently the head coach of the New Zealand national rugby sevens team.
-Laidlaw was appointed as All Blacks Sevens Head Coach in 2017.
+Clark Laidlaw (born 16 July 1977) is a Scottish professional rugby union coach and former player.
+He is currently the head coach of the Hurricanes.
+Laidlaw was formerly the All Blacks Sevens Head Coach before stepping down in 2023.

 Biography

 Laidlaw is the son of former British & Irish Lions and Scotland international rugby union player Roy Laidlaw.
 His cousin, Greig Laidlaw, also represented the British & Irish Lions and Scotland.
 He represented Scotland internationally in sevens and moved to New Zealand in 2008.